-A Nest Thermostat is a great investment for keeping your home comfortable, no matter what the season or weather.
-With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is the perfect solution if you want to manage your energy use — saving you money in the process.
+A Nest Thermostat is the perfect way to keep your home comfortable, no matter what the season or weather.
+With a range of features and programs designed for maximum efficiency, convenience and comfort, a Nest Thermostat is an easy way to manage your energy use — lowering your monthly bills in the process.

-That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, reach out to an expert for smart thermostat installation in Hodgenville.
+That’s why more homeowners are considering adding devices like a Nest to their homes.
+To add one to your home, get in touch with an expert for smart thermostat installation in Hodgenville.

-• Reset: A reset erases some or all of your settings.
-People normally only use a reset when they’re moving to a new home and bringing the thermostat with them, or if they just want to erase all personal info from the Nest before leaving it behind for the next resident.
+• Reset: Conversely, resetting eliminates most if not all of your preferred settings.
+People normally only use a reset as they're moving homes and bringing the thermostat with them, or if they're moving out and prefer to erase all personal info from the Nest before leaving it for the next homeowner.

-To initiate a reset, first write down your temperature settings so they're still available if you forget or erase them.
-Next, find Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it doesn't hurt to write down current temperature settings so you have them if they get erased.
+Next, find Settings -> Equipment and record your system wires, heating type and safety temperature settings.

-• Restart: Shuts your Nest down before rebooting it with your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it goes black, at which point you can remove your hand.
+• Restart: Shuts your Nest down and starts it back up while remembering your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if you have that programmed into your Nest.
-With this option, you’ll need to create a new schedule or wait until the Nest learns your schedule.
+• Schedule: This type of reset clears any info about your temperature schedule—including for your hot water, if that has been connected to your Nest.
+If you choose this, you’ll be given the chance to plan out a new schedule or wait while your Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi